HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 }
 ```

+---

 ### 1.12 Use proper `variable naming`

-Name your variables in a way that they reveal the intention behind them.
-This way they become searchable and easier to understand after a person sees them.
-Also, don't add extra unneeded words or context to the variable names.
+Variables should be named clearly to convey their purpose.
+Avoid unnecessary words or context in variable names.

 **Code Example** - `Do`